Fixed point subalgebras of lattice vertex operator algebras by an automorphism of order three: Irreducible -twisted -modules,

 \section{Irreducible $\htau^i$-twisted $V_{\LCD}$-modules, $i=1,2$}

-In this section we assume that $C$ is a $\tau$-invariant even $\K$-code of length $\ell$ and $D$ is a self-orthogonal $\Z_3$-code of the same length.
-Thus $\LCD$ is a positive definite even lattice by Lemma \ref{lem:even-lattice} and $\tau$ induces a fixed-point-free isometry of $\LCD$.
-Following \cite{DL2} we shall construct a family of irreducible $\htau^i$-twisted $V_{\LCD}$-modules, $i=1,2$.
+As before, we assume that $C$ is a $\tau$-invariant even $\K$-code of length $\ell$ and $D$ is a self-orthogonal $\Z_3$-code of the same length.
+We shall describe a decomposition of every irreducible $\htau^i$-twisted $V_{\LCD}$-module constructed by the method of \cite{DL2, L} into a direct sum of irreducible $(V_L^{\otau})^{\otimes \ell}$-modules, $i=1,2$.
 The argument in the $\tau^2$-twisted case is parallel to that in the $\tau$-twisted case.
 Thus we deal with mainly the $\tau$-twisted ones.